-- 5.21 Three months before the HMO licence is due to expire, the Council will write to the licence holder, reminding them of the need to renew the licence and providing details of the process and the availability of an 'Early Bird Discount'. - 5.22 An 'Early Bird Discount' will be awarded, at the discretion of the Council, if the completed renewal application (including the licence fee) is received by the Council at least 28 days before the existing HMO licence expires. - 5.23 Up until 31 March 2017 [see Appendix A], the 'Early Bird Discount' will reduce, by £200, the cost of renewing an HMO licence.
+- 5.24 An 'Early Bird Discount' will be awarded, at the discretion of the Council, if a duly completed renewal application (including the licence fee) is received by the Council at least 28 days before the existing HMO licence expires. - 5.25 Up until 31 March 2021 [see Appendix A], the 'Early Bird Discount' will reduce, by £543, the cost of renewing an HMO licence.